- GDP (PPP):

 - Inflation (CPI):

-Slovenia’s economic freedom score is 70.5, making its economy the 32nd freest in the 2022 Index.
-Slovenia is ranked 22nd among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Slovenia’s economic freedom score is 68.5, making its economy the 37th freest in the 2023 Index.
+Its score has decreased by 2.0 points since last year.
+Slovenia is ranked 22nd out of 44 countries in the Europe region, and its overall score is above the world and regional averages.

 Rule of Law

-As a member of the EU, Slovenia has 46 preferential trade agreements in force.
-The trade-weighted average tariff rate (common among EU members) is 2.9 percent with 640 EU-mandated nontariff measures in force.
-Slovenia has an additional 40 country-specific nontariff barriers.
-Most sectors are open to foreign investment, but the overall investment regime lacks efficiency.
-The financial sector is dominated by banks and remains relatively sound.
+The trade-weighted average tariff rate (common among EU members) is 3.2 percent, and more than 600 EU-mandated nontariff measures are in force.
+Most sectors of the economy are open to foreign investment, but the investment regime lacks efficiency.
+The financial sector is relatively stable.